 Note: If you have additional time in the Glencoe area, be sure to do the Lost Valley hike!
 The Lost Valley, Coire Gabhail, is a hidden valley that served as a cattle hiding place for the MacDonalds of Glen Coe.
 The 2.5-mile out and back hike is challenging and takes between 2 to 4 hours.
 Some mild scrambling is required, but the dramatic landscape is worth the effort.

 Buachaille Etive Mòr (Car Park): After a 5-minute drive from the Three Sisters viewpoint, there is a parking lot off the side of the road.
-Park, carefully cross the road, and walk along the dirt path towards one of the most recognizable mountains in Scotland.
-Buachaille Etive Mòr, also known as The Buachaille, is a pyramidal shaped mountain at the head of Glen Etive.
+Park, carefully cross the road and walk along the dirt path towards one of the most recognizable mountains in Scotland.
+Buachaille Etive Mòr, also known as The Buachaille, is a pyramidal-shaped mountain at the head of Glen Etive.

 Blair Castle: 93 miles and 2 hours away from Glencoe is Blair Castle.
 Since 1269, the castle has been a part of Scotland’s tumultuous history of clan disputes, wars, and rebellions.
-Though everything, Blair Castle has remained within the Atholl family (19 generations).
-Out of all the castles we visited, the Blair Castle was our favorite because of the impeccable interior and vast collection of original furniture, arms, china, lace, portraits, and more.
+Through everything, Blair Castle has remained within the Atholl family (19 generations).
+Out of all the castles we visited, the Blair Castle was our favourite because of the impeccable interior and vast collection of original furniture, arms, china, lace, portraits, and more.

 Pink Craigievar Castle: Ever wonder where Walt Disney got his inspiration for Cinderella’s castle?
 Along with Alcázar of Segovia and Neuschwanstein Castle, Disney was also inspired by the Craigievar Castle in Aberdeenshire, Scotland.
 The original castle was built in 1626 by the Forbes family, who lived here for 350 years until 1963.
-Sir John Forbes painted it the pink color in 1824.
-While replacing the cream-colored harling (a traditional Scottish lime-based protective outer coating for the stone building), the architect suggested adding a pigment and the castle has been pink ever since.
+Sir John Forbes painted it the pink colour in 1824.
+While replacing the cream-coloured harling (a traditional Scottish lime-based protective outer coating for the stone building), the architect suggested adding a pigment and the castle has been pink ever since.

 Aberdeen: The largest city near Craigievar Castle, and only about a 50-minute drive, is Aberdeen.
-We chose to stay the night at Skene House Hotel Suites – Holburn, which offers apartment-style accommodations – perfect for families and long term stays.
-Our suite had a kitchen, two bedrooms, a bathroom, and a living room all for £82.00.
+We chose to stay the night at Skene House Hotel Suites – Holburn, which offers apartment-style accommodations – perfect for families and long-term stays.
+Our suite had a kitchen, two bedrooms, a bathroom, and a living room all for £101.00.
 But the best part about Skene House Holburn is that upon check-in, you receive a complimentary welcome drink from the Honour Bar.
-This bar is self-served and works based on the honor system.
+This bar is self-served and works based on the honour system.
 When you make a drink, you fill out a slip and drop it in a box to let the hotel know.
 The first drink is free, but any others will be charged to your room.

-Skene House Hotel Suites – Holburn is in a great location, close to the city center and many restaurants.
+Skene House Hotel Suites – Holburn is in a great location, close to the city centre and many restaurants.
 For dinner, we walked four minutes to Justice Mill and had pizza and drinks.
 This pub is an excellent option if you’re trying to save some money.
 The food was great, and the price was even better.

 Day 6: Aberdeen to Elgin